hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 ### Enabling Enterprise Features

 By default organizations do not have enterprise features enabled.
-You will need to turn these on in order to use Terraform and Packer features in your TFE installation.
+You will need to turn these on in order to use Terraform and Packer features in your pTFE installation.

 Navigate to <https://tfe.example.com/admin/organization> in your browser.
 Since